lzh-mb-mod/RTSCamera/README.md

   - In a mission, press `F10` to switch to rts camera.

-  - Your player character will be added to the formation choosed in mod menu.
+  - Your player character will be added to the formation chosen in mod menu.

   - Use `W`, `A`, `S`, `D`, `Space`, `Z` and mouse middle button to move the camera.

   - Use `shift` to speed up camera movement.

   - Move your mouse to rotate the camera, or when order panel is opened, drag right button to rotate the camera.

+  - Left click on the ground and drag to change the position, direction and width of the formation you selected.

 ## Troubleshoot
 - If the launcher can not start: